notgiven688/jitterphysics/component/Details.md

  - Every platform which supports .NET/Mono
  - Works with the Mono framework on Linux/Mac without any recompilation
  - No dependencies.
-Every 3D engine/framework is supported: OpenTK, SlimDX, SharpDX, XNA, IrrlichtEngine
+Every 3D engine/framework is supported: OpenTK, SlimDX, SharpDX, XNA, MonoGame, IrrlichtEngine

 **Overall Design**
  - Written in pure C# with a clean and object orientated API
  - Optimized for low to no garbage collections and maximum speed
  - Supported Shapes: TriangleMesh, Terrain, Compound, MinkowskiSum, Box, Sphere, Cylinder, Cone, Capsule, ConvexHull
- - Take advantage of multi-core CPUs by using the internal multithreading of the engine
+ - Take advantage of multi-core CPUs by using the internal multi-threading of the engine

+## The Samples
+_The samples use the [MonoGame][mg] framework and the MonoGame content pipeline.
+To build the samples, and the content, the MonoGame content pipeline needs to be installed using the [MonoGame installer][mg-setup]._

 ## Quick Start

 ### Initialize the Physics System
-Create a world class and initialize it with a `CollisionSystem`:
+Create a `World` instance and initialize it with a `CollisionSystem`:

     CollisionSystem collision = new CollisionSystemSAP();
     World world = new World(collision);

 ### Add Objects to the World
-Create a shape of your choice and pass it to a body:
+Create a shape of your choice, and pass it to a body:

     Shape shape = new BoxShape(1.0f, 2.0f, 3.0f);
     RigidBody body = new RigidBody(shape);

-It's valid to use the same shape for different bodies.
-Set the position and orientation of the body by using it's properties.
+It is valid to use the same shape for different bodies.
+The position and orientation of the body can be set using it's properties.

 The next step is to add the `Body` to the world:

     world.AddBody(body);